-The City of Rolling Meadows passed the Library's 2021 Tax Levy Ordinance on October 26, 2021.
-Property Taxes for 2021 attached as an enforceable lien on property as of January 1, 2021.
-Taxes are payable in two installments on or around March 1 and August 1.
+The City passed the Library's 2023 Tax Levy Ordinance on November 22, 2023.
+Property Taxes for 2023 attached as an enforceable lien on property as of January 1, 2023.
+Taxes are generally payable in two installments on or around March 1 and August 1.
 As such, significant tax monies are received between March and September.
 The County of Cook collects such taxes and remits them periodically.
-The 2021 property tax levy is established to fund the 2022 budget and therefore is reflected as both a receivable and as a deferred inflow of resources.
-The Library estimates the loss and cost of the 2021 levy at 3 percent.
+The 2023 property tax levy is established to fund the 2024 budget and therefore is reflected as both a receivable and as a deferred inflow of resources.
+The Library estimates the loss and cost of the 2023 levy at 3%.

 Property tax revenue is budgeted and recognized based upon prior year's levy.
-The receipts from the 2020 levy are reported as property tax revenue in the financial statements.
-Substantially all of the 2020 taxes were collected by year end and within 60 days after year end.
+The receipts from the 2022 levy are reported as property tax revenue in the financial statements.
+Substantially all of the 2022 taxes were collected by year end and within 60 days after year end.
+The final 2022 tax levy extension was delayed and consequently approximately \$49,000 from that levy was collected after year end but within the first 60 days of 2024 and is reflected in Property Taxes Receivable.